angusmf1/portfolio/CritiqueByDesign.md

 **Takeaways from feedback:**

 My main takeaways from the feedback is that I will definitiely sustain the color scheme and size differences for the data points.
 Both interviewees noticed the trends of the graph that I wanted to communicate, which is very good.
 I will keep the graph clean and uncluttered, but I will add in the names of the top players to the graph as it was a comment from both interviewees .
 I will attempt to have the gridlines and axes blend into the background and not detract from the data.
+I don't plan on enlarging the negative, red data points becuase I was the focus to primarily be on the top performers only.
+Neither interviewee was familiar with the statistical metrics used, so I certainly will sustain a text explaination on the visualization of what the terms mean and why they are important (specifically EPA).

 ### Part 5.
 Build your solution